Criminal Defense FAQ

 Technically, no. However, under Illinois law, anyone who drives on public roads within the state are seen as having given “implied consent” to testing for drugs or alcohol.
 If you are suspected of drunk driving and refuse to take the Breathalyzer, your driver’s license will be suspended.
 If the test is related to an accident where someone was killed or injured, your license could be revoked if you refuse to submit to testing.
-For more information on DUI or drug crimes defense, call Mockaitis Law.
+For more information on DUI or drug crimes defense, call us at Mockaitis Law Group LLC.

 Even if you are thinking of pleading guilty or feel the government’s case against you is too strong to overcome, you should still be represented by an attorney.
 An experienced criminal defense lawyer can help you protect your rights and fight for a reduced charge or penalty.

 How Is a Misdemeanor Different from a Felony?